-Home Forward will build 84 affordable Other Information

-rental homes on a site owned by Portland Community College (PCC).
-The site will also house PCC's new Opportunity Center--a hub for local workforce training efforts.
-Home Forward's building will also contain 4,200 square feet of early learning space Youth and Family Center.
+Home Forward will build 84 affordable rental homes on a site owned by Portland Community College (PCC).
+The site will also house PCC's new Opportunity Centerahub for local workforce training efforts.
+Home Forward's building will also contain 4,200 square feet of early learning space build and operated by the Native American Youth and Family Center.
 Home Forward plans to break ground on this property in October 2023.